 It’s a game-changer!

-When considering which SEO keywords you want to use on your website, focus on the search terms that real shoppers who are ready to buy are typing into Google.
+When considering which SEO keywords you want to use on your website, focus on search terms real shoppers who are ready to buy type into Google.
 Think to yourself, could this search term also be used by someone just looking for a job in my industry?
 Is the term so broad that someone could be looking for something else entirely?
 Or is this person really looking for the item I sell so they can buy it?

 So what do you do?
 At Boxwood, our strategy is to put our hands in both baskets.
 We recommend spending some time working on various attainable keywords like “gray hiking shoes,” while at the same time working on the more ambitious keywords like “hiking shoes.”
 The ambitious one might take a year to pay off, but when it does, the payoff is huge.